kristaps-m/krisslatvia-website/README.md

 # My website on Netlify.app

 This is my second website actually.
 First one was using wordpress.
 But that was only drag and drop.
 Last update this file 21.07.22 !

+## SubHeader

+I wounder can I make git folder manualy to any project folder I have?